rxseven/docker-playground/README.md

 You also need to have to the following information:

-- [Facebook app ID](https://developers.facebook.com/docs/apps/) - a unique key given to every app created for Facebook.
+- [Facebook app ID](https://developers.facebook.com/docs/apps/) - a unique key given to every app created for Facebook
-- [Google app ID](https://developers.google.com/identity/protocols/OAuth2) - a unique application ID identifying the app in Google’s system.
+- [Google app ID](https://developers.google.com/identity/protocols/OAuth2) - a unique application ID identifying the app in Google’s system
-- [Stripe publishable key](https://stripe.com/docs/keys) - a key to identify your account with Stripe.
+- [Stripe publishable key](https://stripe.com/docs/keys) - a key to identify your account with Stripe

 #### Approach 1 : Container-based local development environment with Docker